Get started

 The webhooks 'Events' UI in the admin console

-4. In the Webhook secret page, click Copy to copy the newly-created webhook secret.
+4. On the subsequent Webhook secret popup, select Copy to copy the newly-created webhook secret.
 After you close the Webhook secret page, you won't be able to copy the secret again.
-Also note that Tailscale-generated webhook secrets are case-sensitive.
+Also, note that Tailscale-generated webhook secrets are case-sensitive.

 Store the webhook secret securely.